 Definition of Market Share:

-is the percentage of total industry sales of a good or service that is controlled by a company.
-For example assume the cereal industry is a $10 billion market and one company has sales of $3 billion.
+is the percentage of industry sales of a good or service that is earned by a company.
+For example, assume the cereal industry is a $10 billion market and one company has sales of $3 billion.
 The company has a market share of 30 percent.

 Investors consider shifts in a company’s market share when evaluating its competitiveness.
 Companies gain market share by either capturing more of a growing market by attracting a larger percentage of the new buyers, or by persuading consumers to switch brands.
 When a company maintains its market share in a growing market its sales increase at the same rate as the market.
 Companies try to capture market share through innovations, advertising, opening new outlets, or reducing their prices.

 For example, assume the robotics industry has four companies: Company A, Company B, Company C, and Company D. Assume the industry has $16 billion in sales, annually.
 Each company has sales of $4 billion, which means all the companies have a market share of 25 percent, as shown on the pie chart below.

 Technologies are developed and sales in the industry increase 50 percent over the next year.
 Assume in Year 2 Company A’s sales increase to $8 billion, Company B’s sales jump to equal $6 billion, Company C and D also had an increase in sales, but only to $5 billion.
 While each company enjoyed an increase in sales, only Company A had an increase in its market share.
 It jumped to 33 percent.
 In fact, Company C and Company D’s market share dropped from 25 percent to 21 percent.